Zamiell/racing-plus/docs/challenges.md

 - The following items are removed from all pools:
   - 84 - We Need to Go Deeper
   - 622 - Genesis
+- The following cards are removed on the first character:
+  - Wild Card
+  - ?
+Card

 <br>